-This UNESCO World Heritage site is a must see and it will most likely charm your pants off.
+This UNESCO World Heritage site is a must-see and it will most likely charm your bottoms off.
 Even though the state of Campeche is the least popular to visit among tourists in the Yucatan Peninsula, it still has a lot to offer.

 Check out all the colorful streets

-Besides being another cool UNESCO site to knock off your list the city is also filled to the brim with gorgeous colonial architecture with colorful pastel facades.
+Besides being another cool UNESCO site to knock off your list of amazing places to visit in the Yucatan Peninsula the city is also filled to the brim with colorful colonial architecture with pastel facades.

 One of the best things to do in Campeche is stroll through the cobblestone streets and be amazed with the gorgeous streets one building after another.
-Each street is as picture perfect as the next.
+Each street is as picture-perfect as the next.

 Dine on Calle 59

 Better yet, many of the places have great deals and happy hours that go on throughout the day from giant mugs of local beer for 32 pesos to food specials.

 Check out the Fortress Walls

-The walls were built after two devastating attacks and massacres, the worst being in 1663 the worst attack from pirates happened where they the city walls and destroyed just about everything and killed everyone in sight.
+The walls were built after two devastating attacks and massacres, the worst being in 1663 the worst attack from pirates happened were the city walls and destroyed just about everything and killed everyone in sight.

 Today you can walk along the walls and even visit five of the seven bastions as well as the museums built within the bastions like the Museum of Mayan Culture and the pirate museum to name a few.

 Visit both Forts

-Another one of the best things to do in Campeche is visit the outlying forts of the city that were a part of the city’s ancient fortification.
+Another one of the best things to do in Campeche, Mexico is visit the outlying forts of the city that were a part of the city’s ancient fortification.
 Both Fuerte de San Miguel and Fuerte San Jose Alto can be visited by car as they are located on the hills overlooking the city and the coast of the Gulf of Mexico.

 Fuerte de San Miguel offers a bit of a better view and includes a cool drawbridge, moat, and view of the coastline through the top of the fort.
 Dating back to the end of the 18th century you can admire the yellow architecture and old canons on display here.
 It’s definitely worth the small admission it costs to enter.